 Noticing the Bodhisatta’s suffering, a river goddess divined that he was a slave to his appetite due to so many years of eating only the best foods in the palace.
 She wanted to alleviate his suffering, so she came and urged him to cease his indulgence.
 He said he could not, and if she didn’t help him, people would blame her for his death.
 So with her powers, the goddess transported the Bodhisatta to the grove where the special mangoes grew, and he ate his fill.

 While wandering about, the Bodhisatta saw the spirit in both his dreadful daytime shape and his divine nighttime form.
-He asked the spirit what caused these two types, and he revealed that he had been the Bodhisatta’s former chaplain and confessed his sins from that life.
+He asked what caused these two types, and the spirit revealed that he had been the Bodhisatta’s former chaplain and confessed his sins from that life.
 When the Bodhisatta explained why he had come to the mango grove, the spirit promised to float plenty of ripe mangoes down the river.
-So the Bodhisatta returned home and lived in the contentment of magic mangoes and mystic meditation.
+For the rest of his days, the Bodhisatta lived in the contentment of perfect mangoes and mystic meditation.

 In the Lifetime of the Buddha